heofthetea/dhbw-obsidian/semester-1/ICC/presentation vietnam/presentation vietnam.md

 vietnam war: 1955 - 1975
 	won by _communist Vietkong_ ==> Vietnam becomes socialist republic

+### what to say:
+- Go over every event
+- Then go on to highlight where Vietnam was independent

 ## 3. Economy
 1986: _Đổi Mới_ reforms transform planned economy into free market structure
 - liberizing trade, dismantle state-owned enterprises (SOEs)